 - Make sure enough questions are associated with each Result so that people will be able to get that result.
 If some Result doesn’t get points from any of the answers, nobody can get that Result!

 - You can save a draft to save your progress and continue later, and when you’re ready you can just click “Publish” and you’re done – the quiz goes live.
-Read on for tips on making a really great outcome quiz.
+Read on for tips on making a really great personality quiz.

-Tips for making a great outcome quiz:
+Tips for creating a great personality quiz:

 - Plan results first: It’s a good idea to plan out the possible results first, and even try and break them down into the things that characterize each one.
 This will be very helpful in deciding what questions to ask, what answers to provide, and which answers should be associated with each result.
 (You can create up to 30 results, but 4-8 are usually enough.)

 - Keep it positive: Make all of the results positive – people usually don’t want to share something that makes them feel bad or look bad!
-A great outcome quiz makes readers feel good about themselves, no matter what result they get!
+A great personality quiz makes readers feel good about themselves, no matter what result they get!

 - Be tactically wrong: That said, you can also get a lot of engagement by giving people results they will disagree with – so long as you don’t actually offend them.
 Ask them to leave a comment to tell you whether you got it right or wrong, and many actually will.